agutiernc/contributor_assistant/README.md

 <br />

-After replicating the project, follow these steps to set up and run the Streamlit app:
+Follow these steps to set up and run the Streamlit chatbot app:

 ### Prerequisites
 - Ensure Docker is installed on your system.
+- An Anthropic API Key (As mentioned in Stage 1)

 ### Setup Steps
 1. Open a new terminal tab and navigate to the app directory: